farzadasgari/proadv/docs/filtration/replacement/replacement.md

 ## LI (Linear Interpolation)

-This function identifies spikes in the velocity data and replaces them with `linearly interpolated values` based on the nearest valid data points before and after each spike.
+This function replaces detected spikes with `linearly interpolated values` based on the nearest valid data points before and after each spike.
 If a spike occurs at the end of the data, it is replaced with the mean of the entire dataset.
 The function is robust to handle individual spikes as well as sequences of consecutive spikes.